Fabricioanchundia/Fabricioanchundia/README.md

 ## FisioTech Pro – AI for Physiotherapy

-A system integrating **hardware sensors and machine learning** to analyze body movement in physiotherapy exercises.
+A project that integrates **hardware sensors and machine learning** to analyze human movement during physiotherapy exercises.

 Includes